EricStratton/PierresTreats.Solution/README.md

 - **_Page routes are named using RESTful notation as reflected in the pathway urls_**
 - `localhost:5000/`: landing page
-- `localhost:5000/vendors`: homepage for vendor profiles, displays all existing vendor profiles
+- `localhost:5000/Flavors`: homepage for flavor profiles, displays all existing flavor profiles
-- `localhost:5000/vendoes/new`: page for creating a new vendor profile
+- `localhost:5000/Flavors/Create`: page for creating a new flavor profile
-- `localhost:5000/vendors/{vendorId}`: page for select vendor profile, displays vendor description and existing orders for vendor
+- `localhost:5000/Flavors/Details/{FlavorId}`: page for select flavor profile, displays vendor description and existing orders for vendor
-- `localhost:5000/vendors/{vendorId}/orders/new`: page for select vendor to place new order
+- `localhost:5000/Flavors/AddTreat/{FlavorId}`: page to add Many-to-Many relationship with treats currently in database
-- `localhost:5000/vendors/{vendorId}/orders/{orderId}`: page for specific order details
+- `localhost:5000/Orders/`: page for authenticated user to add a new order

 ## Known Bugs/Issues